 If you prefer to stay passive, listening to music or reading might be more your speed.
 If you opt for reading, pick up a book instead of an e-reader since it might impact your sleep quality poorly.

 Whatever you choose, be sure to stay in the present moment.
-With time, these mindful activities will help you feel more relaxed and calm as you prepare for a restful night’s sleep.
+With time, mindfulness will help you feel more relaxed and calm as you prepare for a restful night’s sleep.
 And that’s precisely what a healthy evening routine should do.

 Evening Routine Checklist for Older Adults